 John J. DiLallo, M.D.

-John J. DiLallo, M.D. is the Medical Director and Senior Consulting Psychiatrist for the “Konfident Kids” program at CFI.
+John J. DiLallo, M.D. is the Medical Director and Senior Consulting Psychiatrist for the “Brave Voices” program at CFI.
 He is a board certified child and adolescent psychiatrist with over 15 years of clinical experience helping children and families with emotional and behavioral disorders, including Selective Mutism.
 Dr. DiLallo attended medical school at McGill University in Montreal, and he completed residency and research training at the Harvard Medical School—Cambridge Hospital in 2000.
 Dr. DiLallo is an Assistant Clinical Professor of Psychiatry at New York University.
 His publication and presentation topics have included best prescribing practices for children and adolescents, adolescent Dialectical Behavioral Therapy, Motivational Enhancement techniques, personality subtypes among disruptive adolescents, developmental trauma, and orienting family court justices to psychiatric treatment plans.

 Since 2008 Dr. DiLallo has directed the oversight of psychotropic medication prescribing practices for the approximately 13,000 children residing in foster care under the New York City Administration for Children’s Services (ACS).
 In this role he has helped to direct an NYU Child Study Center project to disseminate trauma-informed practices in the child welfare system, and he has represented NYC on the New York State Psychotropic Medications Quality Improvement Collaborative, the New York State Medicaid Redesign Team, and the National Council of Juvenile and Family Court Justices Psychotropic Medications Committee.